-Bring the broth to a boil and then simmer.
-The length of simmering time varies – from at least four hours up to 24 hours.
-The longer you simmer the more nutrient dense it will be, so add water as needed.
-You can use a crock pot or keep it on the stove.
-Either way it will make your house smell fantastic.
+Save leftover bones (I use organic chicken bones), place them in a pot with filtered water.
+Bring the broth to a boil and then simmer for a minimum of 4 hours (or up to 24 hours).
+The longer you simmer the more nutrient dense it will be so add water as needed.
+You can use a crock pot or cook it on low on the stove.
+Either way your house will smell fantastic!

-What kinds of home rituals do you practice in the colder months?
+What’s your favorite way to use bone broth?
 Feel free to leave a comment in the box below.